As you may have figured out if you’ve read some of my posts here, we are a deeply troubled person 🙂

 The answer to that is: very little.
 It’s the freelancer that can be hired for any IT related job, provided it doesn’t require great skills, mental or physical.

-Not without a fight, because I didn’t want to give in at first, but once you’ve hit the bottom, it all becomes more clear.
+Not without a fight, because I didn’t want to give in at first, but once you’ve hit rock bottom, it all becomes more clear.

 So, since I – more or less – recovered from that, finding the love of my life in the process, I do what I like most, with her always at my side – pretty much all a man could hope for.